-History is full of stories about people who imbibe too much.
-These figures are sometimes depicted as partying all the time – such as with the Greek deity Bacchus – and are sometimes depicted as destitute and homeless.
-The reality is that many people who struggle with alcohol addiction fall somewhere in between these two extremes.
+History is full of stories about people who drank too much, depicting “partying” all the time – such as with the Greek deity Bacchus.
+Or its counter-opposite is portraying them as needy and homeless.
+The reality is that many people who need alcohol addiction treatment fall somewhere in between these two extremes.

 During the COVID-19 pandemic, many people are staying home all day.
 This lack of regular routine, scarcity of access to recreational activity, and lack of need to drive anywhere create prime conditions for people to turn to alcohol as a coping mechanism.
 What starts out as a daily glass of wine in between Zoom meetings or a shot before tackling a project from the home computer can slowly develop into alcohol addiction.